 Mildly Hydrolyzed Milk - When mothers consume cow’s milk, they have greater amounts of secretory IgA in their breast milk.
-Secretory IgA is a type of antibody that lines the infant’s intestinal tract to form a barrier capable of neutralizing threats that come down the pipe.
+Secretory IgA is a type of antibody that lines the infant’s intestinal tract to form a barrier capable of neutralizing threats that come down it.
 Secretory IgA (sIgA) helps prevent pathogens from coming through while simultaneously allowing nutrients to pass.
-Milk also helps to prevent long term allergies.
+Milk also helps fortify the immune system in young kittens and pups.

 Milk Thistle Extract - Milk Thistle contains silymarin, which offers great potential in offering a degree of protection from toxic substances.
 It also strengthens lactations.

 Hydrolyzed Beef Liver Extract - Similar to regular cow milk, this ingredient helps with lowering long-term allergies and acts as a strong prophylactic.